libretro/libretro-database/README.md

 - __Per-Game Information__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry)

 #### Key Field
 The key field for matching varies by file size, i.e. by console media type.
+Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L288) can be used as a reference for which type of key field RetroArch uses for each console system.

 - __CRC checksum__ for systems with smaller file sizes, i.e. game media before the advent of disc-based games.
 - __Serial Number__ found within the ROM file for larger files like disc-based games.
 Note the serial is not metadata but encoded within the game's binary data, which is scanned as a byte array by RetroArch.

-Current [build script code](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh#L288) can be used as a reference for which type of key field RetroArch uses for each console system.

-#### Game Data in Repository
+#### Game Data Specified in Databases
 Database entries generally at minimum specify 1) a game's name, i.e. the display name that RetroArch will assign in playlists and 2) checksum/hash for identifying a particular file (or sometimes a serial number as a [key field](#key-field).
 Further metadata for each game is often sourced from multiple databases.

 ## Repository Contents